scramjetorg/scramjet/README.md

 [![Dev Dependencies](https://david-dm.org/signicode/scramjet/dev-status.svg)](https://david-dm.org/signicode/scramjet?type=dev)
 [![Known Vulnerabilities](https://snyk.io/test/github/signicode/scramjet/badge.svg)](https://snyk.io/test/github/signicode/scramjet)

-## What is scramjet
+## What does it do?

-Scramjet is a powerful, yet simple functional stream programming framework written on top of node.js object streams that exposes a standards inspired javascript API and written fully in native ES6.
-Thanks to it some built in optimizations scramjet is much faster than similar frameworks in asynchronous operations (like for instance calling an API).
+Scramjet is a fast and simple functional stream programming framework written on top of node.js object streams.
+It exposes a standards inspired javascript API and written fully in native ES6.
+Thanks to it some built in optimizations scramjet is much faster and much much simpler than similar frameworks when using asynchronous operations.

 It is built upon the logic behind three well known javascript array operations - namingly map, filter and reduce.
 This means that if you've ever performed operations on an Array in JavaScript - you already know Scramjet like the back of